 TLDR The tumor likely shows dual neural crest differentiation.

-A 47-year-old woman presented with a giant pigmented tumor on her scalp, characterized by a two-layered structure: an upper non-pigmented portion with neurofibromatous cells and a lower pigmented portion with naevus-like cells.
-Immunohistochemical analysis showed the presence of S-100 protein and neuron-specific enolase, but not neurofilament or myelin basic protein.
+The document reported a case of a giant pigmented tumor on the scalp of a 47-year-old woman, characterized by a two-layered structure with an upper non-pigmented and a lower pigmented portion.
+Histological analysis revealed neurofibromatous tumor cells and naevus-like cells with melanin pigment.
+Immunohistochemical studies showed the presence of S-100 protein and neuron-specific enolase, but not neurofilament or myelin basic protein.
 Electron microscopy identified melanosomes in the pigmented portion, suggesting a melanocytic origin.
-However, the absence of superficial pigmentation and associated hair loss contradicted this, indicating the tumor might exemplify dual neural crest differentiation.
+However, the absence of superficial pigmentation and associated hair loss contradicted this, indicating a possible duality of neural crest differentiation.

 Discuss this study in the Community →